willyvvu/FigmaProtoVM/docs/CODEGEN.md

 # Code Generation

-It'd be insane if we could take c code and translate it to a form that we can run with our architecture.
+It'd be insane if we could take C code and translate it to a form that we can run with our architecture.
 Fortunately, there's a project called [ELVM](https://github.com/shinh/elvm) that can help us do that.
 It's built for more esoteric programming languages (that's what the E stands for) which Figma